Donald-K-Lee/Ardio/README.md

 - Expand to other news outlets such as) Global News, CNN, etc.
 - The ability to change the language of the article
 - Faster conversion times!

-# Ardio
-Ardio is a web application that converts CTV News articles into mp3 files.
-Currently, this only works for CTV, but in the future, I am planning on expanding it to more news soruces such as Global News or CNN.

 # installation
 1. Download the code from this repository GitHub